jontto/extendedlabel/README.md

 ## Branches

-The main branch for now is for Vaadin 6, there will be at least one additional branch for Vaadin 7 component.
+The main branch for now is for Vaadin 6 and there is another branch for the Vaadin 7 component.

+## License

+Check the NOTICE and LICENSE files for more information.